trskop/command-wrapper/man/command-wrapper.1.md

     `.../command-wrapper/default.dhall` unless it is overriden in
     `.../${toolset}/default.dhall`.

+    See also `XDG_CONFIG_HOME` in *ENVIRONMENT VARIABLES* section to better understand how the location of the configuration file is determined.

 `${XDG_CONFIG_HOME:-$HOME/.config}/${toolset}/${toolset}-${subcommand}.dhall`
 :   Subcommand specific configuration file.
 There is not much we can say about
     them, since every subcommand can have its own definition.

+    See also:

-See also `command-wrapper-subcommand-protocol(7)` for more details on how
-    subcommands use their configuration files.
+    * `command-wrapper-subcommand-protocol(7)` for more details on how subcommands use their configuration files.
+    * `XDG_CONFIG_HOME` in *ENVIRONMENT VARIABLES* section to better understand how the location of the configuration file is determined.

 # ENVIRONMENT VARIABLES